smaremanda/add-in-docs/outlook/extract-entity-strings-from-an-item.md

 # Extract entity strings from an Outlook item
-Create an Outlook add-in that matches special strings in the subject and body of the currently viewed Outlook item - addresses, contacts, email addresses, meeting suggestions, phone numbers, task suggestions, and URLs - and displays them in the add-in pane.

 This article describes how to create a  **Display entities** Outlook add-in that extracts string instances of supported well-known entities in the subject and body of the selected Outlook item.
 This item can be an appointment, email message, or meeting request, response, or cancellation.
 The supported entities include: